bogu-io/bogu-docs/docs/guides/local-scan.md

 # Local Scan

 The local scan allows you to recursively scan a directory for secrets.
+We will use the `-p` or `--path` option to specify the directory to scan.

 Below we are going to scan our `mock` test folder for secrets.